 You can find out more about Cohousing by visiting the UK Cohousing network

-Lion & Lamb Cohousing - located in Bradley Green and set in 1.85 acres of beautiful Worcestershire Countryside, Lion & Lamb Cohousing offers like minded over 55's the opportunity to live in private, in a self contained property whilst at the same time being part of a caring, sharing community in a rural setting.
+Lion & Lamb Cohousing website - located in Bradley Green and set in 1.85 acres of beautiful Worcestershire Countryside, Lion & Lamb Cohousing offers like minded over 55's the opportunity to live in private, in a self contained property whilst at the same time being part of a caring, sharing community in a rural setting.
 Find out more by contacting the Lion and Lamb cohousing group.

 Co-operative and tenant controlled housing